 International criticism of Iran's human rights practices predates and transcends the crackdown against the Green Movement.
-Table 3, which discusses the regime's record on a number of human rights issues, is based largely on the latest State Department human rights report (for 2010: April 8, 2011) and State Department International Religious Freedom report (for 2010: November 17, 2010).
+Table 3, which discusses the regime's record on a number of human rights issues, is based largely on the latest State Department human rights report (for 2010: April 8, 2011) and State Department International Religious Freedom report (for July - December 2010: September 13, 2011).
 These reports cite Iran for a wide range of serious abuses, including unjust executions (312 for 2010, according to the State Department human rights report), politically motivated abductions by security forces, torture, arbitrary arrest and detention, and arrests of women's rights activists.
-The State Department human rights report for 2010 contains detail on a substantial number of specific cases of dissident arrests, torture, or execution, many of them student activists.
-Some of these dissidents are discussed in Table 1.
+The State Department human rights report for 2010 contains detail on a substantial number of specific cases of dissident arrests, torture, or execution, many of them student activists; some of them are discussed in Table 1.
 On February 17, 2011, the Senate adopted S.Res.
 73 (unanimous consent) "express[ing] strong support for the people of Iran in their peaceful calls for a representative and responsive democratic government that respects [human] rights."